 Corning is a very small city located in the state of Iowa.
-With a population of 1,537 people and two constituent neighborhoods, Corning is the 185th largest community in Iowa.
-Corning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 1,433 people and two constituent neighborhoods, Corning is the 185th largest community in Iowa.
+Much of the housing stock in Corning was built prior to World War II, making it one of the older and more historic cities in the country.

-Corning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Corning is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Corning who work in office and administrative support (12.87%), healthcare (9.75%), and sales jobs (8.97%).
+Corning is a blue-collar town, with 37.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Corning is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Corning who work in sales jobs (11.93%), healthcare (9.05%), and office and administrative support (8.76%).

-The per capita income in Corning in 2010 was $24,933, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $99,732 for a family of four.
+The per capita income in Corning in 2018 was $31,600, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $126,400 for a family of four.
 However, Corning contains both very wealthy and poor people as well.

 The people who call Corning home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Corning residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Corning include Irish, English, French, and Dutch.
+The greatest number of Corning residents report their race to be White, followed by Asian.
+Important ancestries of people in Corning include German, English, Irish, French, and Dutch.

 The most common language spoken in Corning is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.